 Canadian singer-songwriter Alanis Morisette is a self-confessed “attention junkie.”
 However her sudden unexpected rise to fame left her suffering panic attacks and depression.

-As an isolated person, people observing her every move became intolerable.
-Alanis says.
+As an isolated person, people observing her every move became intolerable. she says.
 “It’s taken a lot of work and therapy to just not be suicidal.”

-Morisette didn’t know what she had signed up for when she became such a big star.
-She had therapists who would call her while she was on the road, as she struggled with all of the attention.
+Alanis didn’t know what she had signed up for when she became such a big star.
+She had therapists who would call her while on the road, because she struggled with all of the attention.

-In therapy, Alanis worked through love addiction and sex addiction, and addiction in general.
+In therapy, Alanis worked through love addiction, sex addiction, and addiction in general.

 9. Lady Gaga

-Two years ago the multiple Grammy Award winning performer Lady Gaga (Stefani Germanotta) opened up about her PTSD.
+Several years ago, Grammy Award winning performer Lady Gaga (Stefani Germanotta) opened up about her PTSD.

 She suffers from PTSD due to being raped by an older man in her Catholic school at the age of 19.

-Lady Gaga has opened up many times about how the trauma has long lasting effects where she re-lives the experience years after the event occurred.
-She gets therapy for PTSD and the symptoms, which were affecting her work commitments.
+Lady Gaga has opened up many times about how the trauma had lasting effects and she re-lives the experience years after the event occurred.
+She gets therapy for PTSD and the symptoms, which had an impact on her work commitments.

 While collecting a patron award at the SAG-AFTRA Foundation’s third annual Patron of the Artists Awards, Lady Gaga called the mental health epidemic a “crisis of epic proportions.”